Analysis | The Pa. county that explains how Biden won big while other Democrats struggled

 Fresh off another double-digit victory there, Houlahan is among those considering a run for the Senate in two years — just as Costello is considering coming out of retirement to run for the GOP nomination.

-Both believe that the key to unlocking the state’s political future resides in their home county, although their moderate lean would make winning their respective party’s nomination a battle against more ideological wings.
+Both think the key to unlocking the state’s political future resides in their home county, although their moderate lean would make winning their respective party’s nomination a battle against more ideological wings.

 For Costello, Republicans win statewide by being very competitive in Chester County and by winning back the estimated 30 percent of registered Republicans who voted for Biden in southeastern Pennsylvania, where just five counties represent more than a quarter of the entire state’s votes.